hastmu/apt-proxy-detect/README.md

 - [X] detect via avahi
 - [X] caching of URL specific working proxy (or none if none works)
 - [X] caching over reboot if possible
+- [X] allow mixture of allowed and non allowed urls (no need for direct declaration)

 # How does it look?